lrfinotti/witt/README.md

 The file `etas.m` also provide a few basic functions.

-* `IntToWitt` converts an integer to a Witt vector of a given length an entries in a specified prime field.
+* `IntToWitt`: Converts an integer to a Witt vector of a given length and entries in a specified prime field.

-* `WittVToSeries` converts a Witt vector over a finite field to a p-adic (truncated) power series in an unramified extension of the p-adic integers.
+* `WittVToSeries`: Converts a Witt vector over a finite field to a p-adic (truncated) power series in an unramified extension of the p-adic integers.

-* `SeriesToWittV` converts a a p-adic (truncated) power series in an unramified extension of the p-adic integers to a Witt vector.
+* `SeriesToWittV`: Converts a p-adic (truncated) power series in an unramified extension of the p-adic integers to a Witt vector.

 Here are some examples.